simon-weber/gpsoauth/README.md

 **Python client library for Google Play Services OAuth.**

-GPSOAuth allows python code to use the "master token" flow that KB Sriram described at
+`gpsoauth` allows python code to use the "master token" flow that KB Sriram described at
 <http://sbktech.blogspot.com/2014/01/inside-android-play-services-magic.html>.

 This can be useful when writing code that poses as a Google app, like